Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Measuring the Speed of Light in Butter.md

 ### **Hazard**: Microwave

-**Description**: Can cause sparks or explosions if metal microwaved.
+**Description**: Can cause sparks or explosions if metal is microwaved.
 The microwave should not be run empty to prevent damage.

 **Affected People**: All